A while back, I shared this tutorial for origami heart cards as part of a DIY wedding post – here it is again, on it’s own!

 Fold in half top to bottom (point to point), crease and unfold; then do the same in the other direction, folding one side point to the other then opening up.

-You’ll be folding the paper in half again, top to bottom then side to side.
-Do one fold at a time and crease firmly before opening up:
+You’ll be folding the paper in half again, top to bottom then side to side, creasing and opening back up each time.

-Ok, now that’s done – tricky step number 1!
 With the creases you’ve made, the square should collapse down into a triangle.
-Pick the paper up with your thumb at the middle of one edge, like this:
+Pick the paper up.

-You’ll notice there’s now a top layer and a bottom layer – for this next bit, we’re working with the top layer only.
-In turn, take each of the top corner points and fold the down to meet the bottom point in the middle:
+Working with the top layer only, take each of the top corner points and fold the down to meet the bottom point in the middle.
+Crease these folds well, then turn the model over.

-Right – tricky step number 2.
 See that point at the bottom?
 The top layer?
-You need to bring that up towards the middle of the top edge, so it overlaps a bit:
+You need to bring that up towards the middle of the top edge, so it overlaps a bit.

 The two flaps underneath will pull round a bit; that’s fine, just let them come along.
 It’ll probably be easier if you pick the model up now.
-So, take that bottom point up past the top edge a little and fold it over, turning the whole thing over again at the end and firmly crease the fold so it stays in place:
+So, take that bottom point up past the top edge a little and fold it over, turning the whole thing over again at the end and firmly crease the fold so it stays in place.
+(You may find you need a spot of glue to keep that last fold in place.)

 That’s it!
 The more you fold this butterfly, the easier it will become.